IMPORTANT AND RELATIVELY INTERESTING NEWS

-We are a part time business, my main employment being at local zoo as a Ranger.
+We are a part time business, my main employment being at local zoo as a Maintenance & Facilities Supervisor.
 So whilst in an ideal world your order would be expedited in a couple of days, in the real world it may take me a few days to process your order.
 If the order is large it would be sent to the processors in its own right.
 However if the order is smaller we may hold it to batch together with other orders to allow for our trade pricing.
 Therefore you can expect your orders normally in 7 - 14 days.

 IMPORTANT INFORMATION ON SIZING

 Transport Topics have collated our library from hundreds of sources, which means that the sharpness may vary somewhat between images taking into consideration the photographers skills, film speed etc.

 We have optimised our scanning for 6"x 4 up to 8" x 6" print sizing as these seem to be the most popular size range.
 Please be aware that with enlargement the sharpness of the image may not be as good in some cases whereas others will be absolutely fine.

 We buy in out images either with Copyright transferring to us, shared copyright or with permission to use.

 Obviously we have to rely on the suppliers being accurate with their rights to transfer copyright and we take images on in good faith.

 If you have any doubts around any copyright issues, please do get in touch.